vikramrengarajan/GSC-FSS-Lab-Chatbot-v1/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/yourapp.PNG)

-If you go Back to your Dashboard, it contains the application and the services as shown below.
+When you would click on Back to your Dashboard, it would contain the application and the services as shown below.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/ser.PNG)